Hi, my name is Annette! 👋🏻

 Interests

-My research broadly focuses on how technology is changing work-based inequalities and regulations.
-I aim to integrate quantitative and computational methods with historical methods to examine the determinants and outcomes of present-day social welfare institutions.
+My research broadly focuses on how technology is integrated in social welfare programs and labor regulations.
+I primarily integrate quantitative and computational methods with historical methods to examine the determinants and outcomes of present-day social welfare institutions.

 Affiliations